richytong/presidium-websocket/README.md

 Options:
   * `httpHandler` - function that processes incoming HTTP requests from clients.
 Defaults to an HTTP handler that responds with `200 OK`.
   * `secure` - if `true`, starts an HTTPS server instead of an HTTP server.
 Clients must connect to the server using the `wss` protocol instead of the `ws` protocol.
 Requires `key` and `cert` options.
   * `key` - private key(s) in PEM format.
-Multiple keys using different algorithms can be provided as an array of unencrypted key strings or buffers, or an array of objects in the form `{ pem: string|Buffer, passphrase?: string }`.
+Encrypted keys will be decrypted using the `passphrase` option.
+Multiple keys using different algorithms can be provided as an array of unencrypted key strings or buffers, or an array of objects in the form `{ pem: string|Buffer, passphrase: string }`.
   * `cert` - cert chain(s) in PEM format.
 One cert chain should be provided per private key.
+  * `passphrase` - used to decrypt the private key(s).
   * `perMessageDeflate` - if `true`, turns on compression for all WebSocket connections.
 Messages are compressed using [zlib](https://nodejs.org/api/zlib.html) defaults.
   * `maxMessageLength` - the maximum length in bytes of sent messages.
 If a message is longer than `maxMessageLength`, it is split into fragmented messages that are reassembled by the receiver.
   * `socketBufferLength` - length of the internal buffer of the underlying [socket](https://nodejs.org/api/net.html#class-netsocket) for storing incoming data.